huggingface/diffusers/docs/source/en/using-diffusers/loading.md

 ## Checkpoint variants

-A checkpoint variant is usually a checkpoint where it's weights are:
+A checkpoint variant is usually a checkpoint whose weights are:

 - Stored in a different floating point type for lower precision and lower storage, such as [`torch.float16`](https://pytorch.org/docs/stable/tensors.html#data-types), because it only requires half the bandwidth and storage to download.
 You can't use this variant if you're continuing training or using a CPU.
 - Non-exponential mean averaged (EMA) weights which shouldn't be used for inference.
 You should use these to continue finetuning a model.